 HAGERTY: Thank you, Robert.

 SIEGEL: Tim Hagerty, who is a radio broadcaster with the AAA Tucson Padres in Arizona, is the author of "Root for the Home Team: Minor League Baseball's Most Off-the-Wall Team Names and the Stories Behind Them."
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.